General Practice Hub: evening and weekend appointments now available

 The data protection officer for our practice is Makala Larkins.
 If you have any concerns you may call and contact her.

 On Monday 11th December, Dr Kirstin Ostle and Administrator Robbie Tomlinson pitched to the Windsor Lions charity club to earn a grant to furnish the newly built community space on the ground floor of Dedworth Medical Centre.

 They were successful and earned a grant of £2,000, which will allow the new space to be made welcoming with tables and practical items like painting easels for art groups.

 For the full story visit the Windsor Observer's site.

 Publication of GP Earnings

 NHS England require that the average net earnings of GP working in the Practice to deliver NHS services publicised and the required disclosure is shown below.
 However, it should be noted that the prescribed method for calculating earnings is potentially misleading as it takes no account of how much time GPs spend working in the Practice and should not be used to form any judgement about GP earnings, nor to make any comparison with any other Practices.

-Average Pay for GPs working in south Meadow in the last financial year was £78,624 before tax and national insurance.
-This is 2 full time and 9 part time GPs who worked in the practice for more than 6 months.
+Average Pay for GPs working in South Meadow Surgery in the last financial year was £82,766 before tax and National Insurance.
+This is 2 full time GPs, 8 part time GPs and 1 locum who worked in the practice for more than 6 months.